ClickShot18mm/Git-Commands/README.md

 <code>git add .</code> | Add several files to the staging area in one go (only add files located in the root directory)
 <code>git add --all</code> | Add several files to the staging area in one go (add files located in the root directory and other directories)
 <code>git add -A</code> | Add all new and changed files to the staging area (Same as Above)
+<code>git add -f .<code> | Add all new, changed and ignored files to the staging area
 <code>git add *</code> | Adds one or more to the staging area.
 <code>git add Folder/\*.txt</code> | Adds content from all *.txt files under given directory and its subdirectories
 <code>git rm --cached my-file.ts</code> | deletes the file from your working directory and stages the deletion